Ingredients

 Why it matters

-Black lime is what consumers reach for when "smoky" and "sour" need to live in the same bite without acid or smoked salt.
-It's a one-ingredient way to add complexity to braises, rice, lentils, and roasted vegetables — exactly the cooking that "anti-inflammatory" and Mediterranean-diet marketing has pushed for two years.
+Black lime is what consumers reach for when "smoky" and "sour" need to live in the same bite without excessive acid or smoked salt.
+It is a one-ingredient way to add complexity to braises, rice, lentils, and roasted vegetables.
+This is exactly the kind of cooking that "anti-inflammatory" and Mediterranean-diet marketing has pushed for two years.

 Market impact

-The first wave of growth is in premium single-origin spice brands ($8–$14 jars) sold direct-to-consumer and at specialty grocery.
-The second wave — happening now — is in seasoning blends: loomi-spiked za'atar, harissa, and rubs.
+The first wave of growth is in premium single-origin spice brands ($8 to $14 jars) sold direct-to-consumer and at specialty grocery.
+The second wave, happening now, is in seasoning blends: loomi-spiked za'atar, harissa, and rubs.
 Mainstream CPG entries (McCormick, Spice Islands) are likely Q4 2026 or early 2027.

 Consumer insight